npechl/empdata/README.md

 ## License

-All data sets were collected from the ftp site of the [Earth Microbiome Project](https://www.earthmicrobiome.org/).
+All data sets were collected from the [FTP site](ftp://ftp.microbio.me/emp/release1) of the [Earth Microbiome Project](https://www.earthmicrobiome.org/).

 Please cite the following publication if you use any of them: